-This useful circuit is built around well-known timer IC TLC555.
+This useful table lamp circuit is built around well-known timer IC TLC555.
 It activates an electric bulb when your PC is switched ‘on’.
 When you shut down the PC, the lamp also automatically turns ‘off.’

 To avoid the possibility of electromagnetic radiation, use of a step-down transformer has been done away with intentionally in the power section of the circuit.
 Instead, a capacitive potential divider is used to reduce the supply voltage before feeding it to the rectifier circuit, which gives the required working voltage of 5V DC for the control circuit.
 Capacitor C5 is the main element in this configuration.
 When PC is ‘off’ and even with AC mains supply available, output pin 3 of IC2 is low and hence TRIAC1 doesn’t conduct.